Projects

 Circadian clock genes in the regulation of beta cell function, survival, regeneration and maturation

-Intracellular circadian clocks (clock genes) are a highly conserved set of core genes, which exert circadian control over numerous essential cellular functions such as metabolism, proliferation, survival and mitochondrial function.
-Dr. Matveyenko's research group is exploring molecular mechanisms by which clock genes regulate cellular function, regeneration and maturation with a focus on pancreatic β-cells.
+Intracellular circadian clocks (clock genes) are a highly conserved set of core genes that exert circadian control over numerous essential cellular functions, such as metabolism, proliferation, survival and mitochondrial function.
+Dr. Matveyenko's research group is exploring molecular mechanisms by which clock genes regulate cellular function, regeneration and maturation, with a focus on pancreatic β-cells.
 Therapeutic regulation of β-cell clock gene expression potentially presents a novel therapeutic approach to combat β-cell pathology in type 2 diabetes.

-Recent genome-wide association studies have identified numerous genetic loci associated with the development of type 2 diabetes.
+Recent genome-wide association studies have identified numerous genetic loci associated with the development of diabetes mellitus.
 However, the molecular underpinnings of the described associations remain largely unknown.
 In collaboration with Adrian Vella, M.D., Dr. Matveyenko's Islet Regeneration Lab is studying how genetic variations in the TCF7L2 and MTNR1B loci affect islet cell morphology, turnover and cellular physiology.